wasmCloud/wasmCloud/CONTRIBUTING.md

 if you are reporting a _security vulnerability_, please follow the guidelines outlined in our [security process](SECURITY.md)

-## Sign Your Work
+## Developer Certificate of Origin

+As with other CNCF projects, wasmCloud has adopted a [Developers Certificate of Origin (DCO)](https://developercertificate.org/).
+A DCO is a lightweight way for a developer to certify that they wrote or otherwise have the right to submit code or documentation to a project.

 The sign-off is a simple line at the end of the explanation for a commit.
-All commits needs to be signed.
+All commits need to be signed.
 Your signature certifies that you wrote the patch or otherwise have the right to contribute the material.
 The rules are pretty simple, if you can certify the below (from [developercertificate.org](https://developercertificate.org/)):